All Products

 • Single leader

 ApsaraDB RDS for MySQL allows you to create an RDS cluster that uses the MGR mode in single leader mode.
-In the RDS cluster, read-only nodes are optimized to increase the performance of the RDS cluster and ensure high data reliability and strong data consistency.
+In the RDS cluster, read-only nodes are optimized to improve the performance of the RDS cluster and ensure high data reliability and strong data consistency.

 Architecture